segross/UnrealImGui/README.md

 Note: this console variable will be replaced with optional toggle command.

-### Canvas Map Mode
+### Canvas Control Mode

-When input mode is enabled, it is possible to activate *Canvas Map Mode* (better name welcomed) by pressing and holding `Left Shift` + `Left Alt` keys.
-In this mode it is possible to drag ImGui canvas and change its scale.
-It can be helpful to temporarily reach areas of canvas that otherwise would be inaccessible and to change what part of the canvas should be visible in normal mode.

-In canvas map mode:
+Canvas control mode gives a possibility to navigate around ImGui canvas and control which part of it should be visible on the screen.
+To activate this mode press and hold `Left Shift` + `Left Alt` keys while in ImGui input mode.
+Leaving ImGui input mode or releasing shortcut keys will deactivate control mode.
+While in control mode ImGui draws canvas borders and a frame representing part of the ImGui canvas visible after leaving that mode.
+To control canvas scale, offset and frame use mouse wheel and dragging:
-- **Mouse Wheel** - to zoom in and out.
+- *Mouse Wheel* - to zoom in and out (resets to 1 after leaving control mode)
-- **Right Mouse Button** - to drag ImGui canvas (not available at maximum zoom out).
+- *Right Mouse Button* - to drag ImGui canvas/content
-- **Middle Mouse Button** - to drag frame that represents part of the ImGui canvas that is visible in normal mode (only available after zooming out).
-To start dragging mouse needs to be in the centre of that frame.
+- *Middle Mouse Button* - to drag frame representing part of the ImGui canvas that will be visible after leaving control mode
-- It is still possible to use remaining keys and gestures to use ImGui, but primary goal is to select part of the canvas visible in normal mode.
-- Releasing `Left Shift` and/or `Left Alt` key switches back to normal mode and automatically sets scale to 1.

 See also